I Will Walk Like a Crazy Horse

 I Will Walk Like a Crazy Horse (French: J'irai comme un cheval fou, also known as I Will Go Like a Wild Horse) is a 1973 French surreal drama film directed by Fernando Arrabal.
-The movie first released on November 22, 1973 in France and stars George Shannon as an epileptic boy who, falsely suspected of murdering his mother, flees to the desert where he meets a hermit and brings him back to the city where the hermit becomes a circus performer.
+The film first released on 22 November 1973 in France and stars George Shannon as an epileptic man who, falsely suspected of murdering his mother, flees to the desert where he meets a hermit and brings him back to the city where the hermit becomes a circus performer.

-Since its release the movie has been shown at some film festivals such as the 2013 Psych Out film festival in Newcastle upon Tyne.
+Since its release the film has been shown at some film festivals such as the 2013 Psych Out film festival in Newcastle upon Tyne.

 Plot

-After the death of his mother (Emmanuelle Riva), the epileptic Aden Rey (George Shannon) flees to the desert in order to avoid any police questioning, as they believe that he was responsible for his mother's death.
-It is in there that Aden meets the savage yet noble Marvel (Hachemi Marzouk).
+After the death of his mother, the epileptic Aden Rey flees to the desert in order to avoid any police questioning, as they believe that he was responsible for his mother's death.
+It is there that Aden meets the savage yet noble Marvel, who can communicate with and control nature.
+After hanging out with Marvel, Aden decides to bring him back to civilization and show him the world.
+When they reach Pairs, Aden introduces Marvel to the modern marvels of the world, which does not impress Marvel.

+In one scene, Marvel is tricked into joining the circus where he dances, and during one performance, he releases a lion from its cage into the audience.
+Meanwhile, Aden is experiencing flashbacks of his childhood, which reveals his mother to be a domineering, abusive woman who allowed him no contact with the outside world.

 While the two men bond over their travels, Aden tries to convince Marvel that civilization is much more desirable than the wilderness, although Marvel appears to disagree.
-During all of this the police continue their relentless pursuit of Aden.
+During all of this, the police continue their relentless pursuit of Aden.